We're working on the Next Generation Robots and Systems that are increasingly small, cheap, integrated, and networked

 - My Research Laboratories, with up-to-date project information:

-- NGS Lab, Department of Electrical Engineering
+- NGS Lab, Department of Electrical and Computer Engineering, Univ. of Louisville, KY

 - UTA Research Institute (UTARI)